ppswaroopa/Snake-Game/README.md

 3. Memory Management

-    To prevent unncesary copying of class objects, on HighScore, ResetSnake object is passed by reference.
+    To prevent unncesary copying of class objects, on HighScore, ResetSnake object is passed by reference to the functions.

 4. Concurrency

+    HandleInput function is executed on a seperate thread.
+User inputs are now handled by a seperate thread.

 ## CC Attribution-ShareAlike 4.0 International